FOI Law in Scotland

 The UK Laws

-Some of the UK Acts also apply in Scotland:
+Some of the UK Acts also apply in Scotland.
+The UK Information Commissioner is responsible for enforcing this legislation.

 - The Freedom of Information Act 2000 (FOIA) - the UK equivalent of FOISA, this Act applies to UK-wide public authorities, some of which operate in Scotland e.g. the BBC, the Ministry of Defence.